 A slight problem arises when we examine Hachi Garsinan, which provides alternative girsaot.
 Rabbi Mana’s statement does not appear in Munich 95, Vatican 115b, Hamburg 165, or any other manuscript.
 In fact, it doesn’t appear in any printing, including the Vilna Shas!
 How could Meiri then write this?

 The answer is that Meiri didn’t write this; nor did Rabbi Mana say this; nor did Rav Huna have a brother named Rabbi Mana.
-The first half of this column was written mostly by ChatGPT, which will often “hallucinate”, or make things up.
+The first half of this column was written mostly by ChatGPT (see the full chat here), which will often “hallucinate”, or make things up.
 And it made something up convincingly – it tied Rabbi Mana’s idea to Rav and Shmuel, who did stake out positions on the daf.
 You cannot trust what ChatGPT says, even though it presents in a confident and erudite manner.
 It is easy for people to not realize this, because a lot of what ChatGPT will produce is in fact correct, or will be outside the people’s direct experience.
 Therefore, they won’t realize when it produces nonsense.

 The Gell-Mann Amnesia Effect